UPDATED 8th Jan 2021: COVID Secure Viewings and Visits in a Rented Property

 - Maintain social distancing from anyone accompanying you on your viewing or present in the house.

-To minimise contact and adhere to the two-household rule:
+To minimise contact

 - If existing tenants are present, Prolet cannot enter the home and will wait outside.